Buying Property as a Company or an Individual: What’s the Best Structure Option For You?

 Buying Property through a Self-Managed Super Fund

-Purchasing property through a self-managed super fund (SMSF) has become increasingly popular in Australia over the last few years.
+Purchasing property through a self-managed super fund (SMSF) has become increasingly popular in Australia over the last few years, particularly for those looking to diversify their retirement savings.

 The two biggest advantages of this option are that investors gain greater control over their investments and that SMSF’s provide significant tax benefits.
 You also have increased borrowing capacity, as you’re pooling from a larger source of assets.

-The issue with super is that it is tied up in the property.
-This means you don’t benefit from negative gearing, and it can be more complicated to set up and manage.
+The issue with super is that it is tied up in the property, and you can’t benefit from negative gearing.
+Establishing and maintaining an SMSF also involves legal, accounting, and auditing fees.

 So, What’s the Best Option for You?

-It depends on your individual circumstances.
+The best option for you depends on your individual circumstances.
 You’ll need to account for a number of factors, including your financial goals, your investment strategy, your tax situation, and your risk tolerance.
+Whether you’re an individual investor or looking for a more complex structure like a company or SMSF, it’s important to consider both the short- and long-term impacts of your decision.

 It’s also worth mentioning that you should always seek professional advice before making any final decisions on a property.